imcmurray/pi-mqtt-couchdb-signage-rs/README.md

 docker-compose logs -f management-server
 ```

-This starts CouchDB, MQTT broker, and the management server automatically.
+This starts CouchDB, MQTT broker, and the management server automatically with proper networking and health checks.

 ### 🛠️ Option B: Manual Setup (Development)